COVID-19 and Travel Safety:

 • Fatigue (or general feeling of being unwell)

-It’s important to note that the virus spreads through human to human - for example, when someone sneezes or coughs and passes on the droplets to another person in close proximity.
+It’s important to note that the virus spreads through human to human contact - for example, when someone sneezes or coughs and passes on the droplets to another person in close proximity.

 Before You Travel: